GensaGames/AWiki-Android-Notes/README.md

  * [[Room](https://developer.android.com/topic/libraries/architecture/room)] - The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
 Sample Impl - [[Github](https://github.com/anitaa1990/RoomDb-Sample)]

- * [[Live Data](https://developer.android.com/topic/libraries/architecture/livedata)] - LiveData is an observable data holder class.
+ * [[LiveData](https://developer.android.com/topic/libraries/architecture/livedata)] - LiveData is an observable data holder class.
 Unlike a regular observable, LiveData is lifecycle-aware, meaning it respects the lifecycle of other app components, such as activities, fragments, or services.
 Sample Impl - [[Github](https://github.com/anitaa1990/GameOfThronesTrivia)]

  * [[ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel)] - The ViewModel class is designed to store and manage UI-related data in a lifecycle conscious way.
 The ViewModel class allows data to survive configuration changes such as screen rotations.
 Sample Impl - [[Github](https://github.com/anitaa1990/GameOfThronesTrivia)]

  * [[Data Binding](https://developer.android.com/topic/libraries/data-binding/)] - The Data Binding Library is a support library that allows you to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically.
 Sample Impl - [[Github](https://github.com/anitaa1990/DataBindingExample)]

- * [[Lifecycle-Aware ](https://developer.android.com/topic/libraries/architecture/lifecycle)] - Lifecycle-aware components perform actions in response to a change in the lifecycle status of another component, such as activities and fragments.
+ * [[LifecycleAware ](https://developer.android.com/topic/libraries/architecture/lifecycle)] - Lifecycle-aware components perform actions in response to a change in the lifecycle status of another component, such as activities and fragments.

+ * [[WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager/)] - The WorkManager API makes it easy to specify deferrable, asynchronous tasks and when they should run.
+These APIs let you create a task and hand it off to WorkManager to run immediately or at an appropriate time.

 ### Networking